 “Eww,” Annie said.

-“My great-great-grandma was only nineteen when she came over,” Zoe said.
-“Of course, she had to come, because otherwise she would have starved.
-It was the great potato famine in Ireland that made her come.
+“My great-great-grandma was only nineteen when she came over,” Zoe said, “Of course, she had to come, because otherwise she would have starved.
+It was the great potato famine in Ireland.
 Our country is populated with the descendants of all those millions of people who risked their lives coming over the ocean, to a place they’d never seen before, to make new lives.”
-Zoe was silent for a long moment, resting her chin on the car seat.
+Zoe was silent for a long moment, resting her chin on the back of the car seat.
 “The water giveth life, and it taketh life,” she said.

 “Amen,” Annie said, nodding.

-“We’ll get some salt-spray-scented air into you, Jim, and that’ll cure you,” Zoe said.
+“We’ll get some salt-spray-scented air into you, Jim, and that’ll cure you,” Zoe said, clapping a hand on my shoulder.
 “You’ll see the poetry of the ocean.”

 “Bonzai!” she yelled, and disappeared down the other side.